Harvey’s Guide to the 100 Mile Course

 Section 2.
 This section is identical to that of the Run, Rabbit, Run 50.
 From the Mt.
 Werner Aid Station join Mountain View Trail (FS Trail 1032.)
 Descend the ridge off Mt.
 Werner with nice views of the meadows of Hogan Park to the south and the peaks of the Zirkel Wilderness to the north.
 This is beautiful single track, some of the nicest in Colorado.
 A short steep descent at the end of the Mountain View Trail will bring you to the trail junction with the Fish Creek Falls Trail (FS Trail 1102).
 Take a RIGHT onto FS Trail 1102 (heading east) to the festive Long Lake Aid Station.
 This is a drop bag aid station, but there is no crew access.
 This section is approximately 6.8 miles.

 Section 3.
 Betsy says no way can you folks can come all the way to Steamboat and not see beautiful Fish Creek Falls Trail, so turn around the way you came for a little ways until you come back to the junction with Fish Creek Falls Trail (FS Trail 1102).
 Take the RIGHT FORK onto it.
 Go down, down, down through the canyon.
 The trail can be very rough and rocky and steep (over 25% gradient) in places but so what? – YOU’RE HUNDRED MILERS!
 (Seriously: use caution.
 Your chances of winning, or of finishing, will be significantly compromised should you suffer broken or mangled limbs, or worse).
 And who cares if you get a little wet!
 Anyway, its early, and you’re feeling pretty fresh, aren’t you?
 Eventually you’ll get to the trailhead.
 There will be a minimal aid station here (it may be water only).
-This section is about 6.1 miles Crew access is permitted and we MAY allow pacers through town, to Olympian Hall
+This section is about 6.1 miles Crew access is permitted and we will allow pacers through town, to Olympian Hall

 Section 4.
 Proceed down Fish Creek Falls Road.
 This is one of the few paved sections of the course and is winding, rolling and narrow, and traffic often pays little attention.
 USE EXTREME CAUTION!
 PLEASE , NO HEADPHONES ON THIS SECTION!
 RUN AGAINST TRAFFIC!
 (These are actual rules!!)
 Turn left on Third Street, run through downtown Steamboat Springs, get on the Core Trail, cross the mighty Yampa River, and take the Core Trail to the base of the Howelson ski area and Olympian Hall, at 6699 feet, the lowest point of the course.
 Please pay attention: You will be crossing through the center of town and there will be a traffic light when you cross Lincoln (Steamboat’s main street)!
 We cannot stop traffic and so you may need to wait for the light to change green!
 We will have someone out there to guide runners through, but please pay attention!
 There’s lots of parking at the Howelson – Olympian Hall aid station.
 Crews and drop bags are welcome.
 This section is 4.0 miles.

 Section 5.
 Welcome to beautiful Emerald Mountain!
 Okay, another climb.
 Take Blackmere Drive up, up, up.
 Why not?
 Heck, YOU ARE ONE HUNDRED MILE RUNNERS!
-Continue up Blackmere to the Lane of Pain (ouch!) to the steeply rolling Ridge Road and then the lovely the Ridge Trail.
+Continue up Blackmere to the Lane of Pain (ouch!) to the steeply rolling Ridge Road and then the lovely Ridge Trail.
 We will have an unmanned aid station here at the junction, with self-service water.
 Then down to Cow Creek Road, through the gate and to the aid station.
 This is mostly single track with some terrific views.
 Careful: some chelonians might start seeing some leporidae out here, and vice versa.
 This section is approximately 8.6 miles.
 Crew access at the parking lot, drop bags here as well.
 Stock up on water for the return; it’s a pretty long stretch to the next aid station.

 Section 6.
 Turn left onto Cow Creek Road for about 2 miles to the intersection with the Beall Trail.
 Take the lovely Beall Trail up, up, up until it intersects with Ridge Road (where there will be water), turn right, and then reverse the previous section until you return to Olympian Hall.
 12.2 miles.
 Plenty of parking and crew access.
 You may pick up your first real pacer here if you’re a Tortoise.